twilco/widen.github.io/_posts/2016-02-12-testing-future-web-stack.md

 In addition to unit tests, we have integration tests, which may also be known as "Selenium" or "WebDriver" tests due to the tool most commonly used to execute them.
 Integration tests differ from unit tests in their purpose and focus.
 While unit tests exercise specific code paths inside of a specific isolated module of code, integration tests are aimed at testing user workflows.
 They are high-level tests and are written with our users in mind.
 Instead of testing the module that is responsible for adding a new name, we'll instead load the app in a browser, type a new name into the input field, hit enter, and then ensure that name is added to the list on the page.
 In this respect, _all_ of our code is being tested at once.
 Our job is to not only ensure user workflows are covered, but also that all of our components play nicely together in a realistic scenario.

+## Part 0: Bringing our code and project up-to-date
+Since the last article 4 months ago, most of our project's dependencies have changed in some way, some of them drastically.
+The most visible changes were to Falcor and Babel.

+Version 0.1.16 of Falcor brings [a breaking change][falcor-path-change] that affected our response parsing code.
+In short, an unexpected item is visible among expected properties of "get" resonses: `$__path`.
+This new property is useful for creating new models based on sections of an existing JSON graph.
+This is accomplished using [the new `Model.deref` method][falcor-model-deref].
+However, we don't have much use for this in our simple app.
+Since we only want to see the requested values in our "get" responses, we must [make use of a new `Falcor.keys` method][falcor-code-updates], which iterates over all of the keys in the response, ignoring the `$__path` property.
+In this way, it functions exactly like [`Object.keys`][object-keys-mdn], except for the added convenience of skipping this unwanted property.

+Babel 6.x brings a number of substantial changes that have a cascading effect on some of our _other_ dependencies.
+Essentially, Babel was carved up into many different smaller and more focused libraries in 6.0.
+This required us to explicitly [pull in separate libraries for ES6, React, and command-line support][package.json-babel-updates] with Babel.
+The "main" Babel library - babel-core - doesn't perform ES6, ES7, or React compilation tasks anymore.
+Our [WebPack configuration for the Babel loader also changed][webpack-babel-updates] slightly as a result.

 ## Part 1: Browser-side unit tests
 We'll first focus on writing automated tests for our code that runs in the browser.
 This accounts for portions of our simple application that our users directly interact with.
 We'll primarily write tests for our React components, but first it may make sense to refactor our code a bit to make it more conducive to testing.